Help create a community where all youth are valued, celebrated and empowered for living healthy,

 MYTH: MN Tax does not cover the cost.
 In 2011, the State Dept. of Health estimated costs associated with alcohol at over $5.06 billion per year.
 Tax revenues collected from alcohol sales?
 Around $296 million per year.

 2017 Super-Samaritan Award goes-to Rick Carlson!

 Rick Carlson of Carlson’s Llovable Llamas goes above and beyond to provide a meaningful experience for the youth in our community.
-Rick leads the most popular and successful 4-H llama program in Minnesota.
-We will be presenting Rick with the Super Samaritan Award right before the 4-H Llama Costume Event in the Show Tent, Saturday evening, August 12th at the Carver County Fair.
+Rick leads the most popular and successful 4-H llama program in Minnesota—some say his program is one of the top 3 in the U.S.!
+We presented Rick with the HERO Super Samaritan Award Saturday evening, August 12th at the Carver County Fair.

 We’re here to tell the stories of those who are making a difference in our world.

 “If we provide the scaffolding, students will have the opportunity to be successful”